lsst/pipelines_lsst_io/install/newinstall.rst

    curl -sSL https://raw.githubusercontent.com/lsst/shebangtron/master/shebangtron | python
    setup lsst_distrib

-If pre-built binaries are available for your platform (and you ran :command:`newinstall.sh` with the :option:`-t <newinstall.sh -t>` argument) the installation should take roughly 10 minutes.
+If prebuilt binaries are available for your platform (and you ran :command:`newinstall.sh` with the :option:`-t <newinstall.sh -t>` argument) the installation should take roughly 10 minutes.
-Otherwise, installation falls back to a source build which can take two hours, depending on the top-level package and your machine's performance.
+Otherwise, the installation falls back to a source build that can take two hours, depending on the top-level package and your machine's performance.

+..
+TK add mention of how-to for debugging binary package root issues.

 The last command, :command:`setup`, activates the installed packages in your shell environment.
 You'll need to run :command:`setup` in each shell session you'll use the LSST Science Pipelines in.